sales@effectrode.com

 Some jack plugs are manufactured from steel and then plated with nickel or gold.

-Brass and especially copper are both appropriate choices of material for the core, however it’s not a simple case of copper/brass verses steel.
-The quality of the copper and brass should also be considered.
-It should be realised that as these metals become scarcer, they are being recycled more frequently and as this process is repeated contaminants such as iron and steel are introduced affecting the composition of the brass.
+Brass and especially copper are both great choices of material for the core.
+However it’s not a simple case of copper/brass verses steel: the quality of the copper and brass should also be considered.
+It should be bore in mind that, as these metals become scarcer, they’re being recycled more frequently.
+As the recycling process is repeated, contaminants, such as iron and steel, creep into the mix and alter the composition of the brass.
 More information on issues affecting brass quality can be found in this well written short article ‘Getting Down to Brass Tacks on Quality’ by Jim Burstein.
 Both Neutrik and Switchcraft utilise single piece tip and rod construction, whereas the G&H rod is bonded to a brass tip.
-To summarise, the type of metal plating on the jack plug surface is quite literally just the tip of the iceberg.
-The internal composition of the core has as much bearing on the durability and tone of the jack plug as do the physical differences between gold, nickel or silver plating.
+To summarise, the metal coating on the surface of a jack plug is quite literally the tip of the iceberg: The composition of the core has as much, if not more, significance on its durability and tone than the type of metal it’s plated with.

 Insulators

 Additionally, there are other internal factors such as the quality of insulation materials.
 Several different types of material have been and are utilised for the bushings and spacers within jack plugs, including hardened rubber, various types of plastics such as thermoplastic, mica, phenolic, fibreglass and nylon.
 Each material has its own strengths and weaknesses in terms of insulation resistance and durability and price.
-Mica is a superb insulator and resistant to high temperatures (again, suitable for use on for Venus) but brittle, nylon has good longevity in comparison to rubber and plastic because it more chemically inert.
+Mica is a superb insulator and resistant to high temperatures (again, suitable for use on Venus) but brittle, nylon has good longevity in comparison to rubber and plastic because it’s more resistant to chemical attack.
 Many of these materials are excellent insulators and perform more than adequately in normal gigging/studio conditions.
-Some plastics do not have good long term stability and will consequently limit the life of the jack plug.
-There are countless types of plastics and it is impossible to know what you’re buying unless you purchase from a reputable manufacturer who specifies the materials they utilise.
+However, some types of plastic do not have good long term stability; this ultimately sets a limit on the lifespan of the jack plug.
+There are countless types of plastics and it’s impossible to know what you’re buying unless you purchase from a reputable manufacturer who specifies the materials they utilise.

 You Get What You Pay For

-How guitar cables and jack plugs affect guitar tone has been known to spark heated words between musicians and studio engineers.
-This isn’t helped any by the endless stream of factoids that circulate and swirl over the internet, nor the hot air the big manufacturing companies pump out—relentlessly seeking our attentions in a crazy marketing show to beat the competition.
-Don’t get me wrong, there are still a few good men out there, but there are many, many bad bandidos too—bandidos that will do anything for a fistful of dollars.
-You’ll be able to see them coming now—now you’ve read this.
-Consider yourself fully armed and loaded with essential facts on jacks.
+Maybe the subject of how cables and connectors affect guitar tone has never started an all-out bar brawl, but it has sparked heated words between musicians and studio engineers.
+This isn’t helped any by the endless stream of myths, factoids and opinions that eddy and swirl about the internet, or the baloney the big manufacturing companies pump out as they ceaselessly vie for our attentions in a bid to outsell each other.
+Welcome to the wonderful world of free market capitalism, where anybody can sell anything to anyone: whether it be “Doc” Jake Dawson’s snake oil liniment tonic, a hair growing tonic & wonderful pain destroying compound for immediate relief from neuralgia, sciatica, lumbago, frostbite, bruises, sore throat, reptile bites, insect bites and animal bites; or dime-store steel jack plugs plated in gold so fantastically thin it evaporates overnight and is gone the next day.
+Don’t get me wrong, there are still a few good men out there, but there are many, many bad bandidos too—bandidos who will do anything for a fistful of dollars.
+But you’ll be able to spot ’em riding in now, now you’ve read this.
+Look west and keep your eyes on the horizon; you’re ready for them; you’re fully armed and loaded with the essential facts on jacks.
 Adios.

 If you enjoyed reading this article you may also find our article on guitar cables of interest too.